Patrick Francis: Career, themes and style

-In addition to co-founding Absolutely Awetistic Arts, Patrick and Lesley Francis have collaborated on a number of publications (Athlete & Artist, 2012; Bird Tales, 2013; Unity & Diversity, forthcoming), in which text and poetry authored by Lesley accompany illustrations by Patrick.
+In addition to co-founding Absolutely Awetistic Arts, Patrick and Lesley Francis have collaborated on a number of publications, in which text and poetry authored by Lesley accompany illustrations by Patrick.
 His artwork and community development projects have been multi-awarded.
-Most notably, Francis was the recipient of the 2012 Art & Australia/Credit Suisse Private Banking Contemporary Art Award and won a Victorian Young Achiever Award in 2014.
-He is also a successful sportsman who has won medals in both swimming and bowling at national level.

 A prolific painter, Francis works primarily with acrylic on paper using bold, dynamic sections of bold colour.
-The imagery in his paintings draws from the aspects of contemporary Melbourne life, popular culture and art history that contribute to his personal experience, and has been informed by iconic Australian painters such as Sidney Nolan.
+The imagery in his paintings draws from the aspects of contemporary Melbourne life, popular culture, and art history, and has been informed by Australian painters such as Sidney Nolan.
 In 2016 the Sydney Morning Herald noted Francis—alongside fellow Arts Project studio artists Julian Martin, Terry Williams and Alan Constable—for having achieved "significant mainstream success, well beyond the realm of what is normally deemed outsider art."

-In 2013 Francis’ work was selected for the major exhibition of contemporary art Melbourne Now at the National Gallery of Victoria and in 2016 won the A1 Darebin Art Salon which resulted in a major showcase of his work at the Bundoora Homestead Art Centre in 2017.
-His work has been acquired for the collections of the Art Gallery of New South Wales and Artbank.
+In 2013 Francis, work was selected for the major exhibition of contemporary art Melbourne Now at the National Gallery of Victoria.
+He has exhibited internationally in India, Singapore and Bangkok.